 To move to Poland from New Zealand, you will typically need to obtain the appropriate visa for your intended purpose of stay.
 Here’s an overview of the visa options available on which you can relocate to Poland from New Zealand:

-• Work visa: If you have a job offer from a Polish employer, you can apply for a work visa.
+- Work visa: If you have a job offer from a Polish employer, you can apply for a work visa.
 The employer usually initiates this process by obtaining a work permit for you.
-Our lawyers can assist you with Poland migration on this visa.
+Our lawyers can assist you with the Poland migration on this visa.

-• Long-term EU residence permit: New Zealand citizens can also apply for a long-term EU residence permit if they intend to immigrate to Poland for longer than three months.
+- Long-term EU residence permit: New Zealand citizens can also apply for a long-term EU residence permit.
+Typical eligibility requires at least 5 years of uninterrupted residence in Poland.

 It’s important to carefully review the specific requirements and application procedures for each type of visa before relocation to Poland from New Zealand.
 Consult our immigration lawyers in Poland for detailed information and assistance with the visa application process.
 They will ensure that you meet all the necessary criteria for your chosen visa category.